|RAIN AND WET ROCK The sandstone around Moab is fragile and is very easily damaged when it is wet. MORE INFO >>>|

 Exposure is west.
 Bring two ropes to climb Flower Power (fun, worthwhile), or one if you just want to climb the shorter stuff.

 Approach by parking as for Scarface and walking up an old road across (east) the drainage from Scarface; the Power Wall is the buttress at the back of the canyon.
 Head for a dirt cone with a cubical boulder and a rutted road on it.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Power Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Power Wall:

 Featured Route For Power Wall